Peter Bell (footballer, born 1976)

 Peter Francis Bell (born 1 March 1976) is a former Australian rules footballer who played for the Fremantle Football Club and the North Melbourne Football Club in the Australian Football League.
 He played as a rover (or follower).
 A former captain of the Fremantle Football Club, Bell was twice named as a member of the All-Australian Team.
 He was an acclaimed ball-winner and had more than 30 possessions in a game on 39 occasions in his career.

-Bell has played more games and the third most goals of any AFL player born outside of Australia.
+Bell has played more games and the third-most goals of any AFL player born outside of Australia.

 Early life

-Bell was born in Jeju Island, South Korea, the son of a Korean mother, Kyung Ae and a Native Americans father of Navajo descent.
+Bell was born in Jeju Island, South Korea, the son of a Korean mother, Kyung Ae and a Native American father of Navajo descent.
 In 1979, he was adopted by an Australian couple who were in South Korea as Christian missionaries.

-Bell spent his formative years in Kojonup, Western Australia and began playing junior football at the age of 10 with Kojonup Cougars Junior Football Club.
+Bell spent his formative years in Kojonup, Western Australia, and began playing junior football at the age of 10 with Kojonup Cougars Junior Football Club.
 As well as playing, he was a regular scoreboard attendant and also boundary umpired.
 At the age of 13, he broke his leg which had complications and required additional resetting.

-He was educated at Aquinas College, Perth where he was a boarder.
+He was educated at Aquinas College, Perth, where he was a boarder.
 At Aquinas, he continued playing junior football from age 15 where he excelled, earning selection in the WA junior representative team.
 In 1994, he joined the South Fremantle Football Club and had an immediate impact being named best and fairest.
 Despite being considered short by AFL standards at the time he was shortly after selected in the inaugural Fremantle Dockers AFL club list drawn from the local clubs.

 Bell became one of the first two players signed by the Fremantle Dockers, which made its debut in the Australian Football League the following year.